stuartpb/ach/README.md

 [Spec]: http://www.w3.org/TR/cors/
 [MDN]: https://developer.mozilla.org/en-US/docs/HTTP/Access_control_CORS

+## Does this prevent unauthorized requests to my domain?

+**No.** User agents other than conforming browsers (for instance, a request in Node.js) can make whatever requests they want, including any value for the Origin header that they wish.

+Responding with Access-Control headers only serves as a mechanism to communicate to user's browsers when they should *allow* sites on other domains to make requests *from that user's browser* to your server.
+To be clear, these sites can already trigger simple requests to your domain from the browser:
+CORS only allows more complex requests through a mechanism like XmlHttpRequest that would otherwise be blocked by default.

+If you need to actually *restrict* access to your server, you should look for a proper authentication mechanism such as OAuth.

 ## How do I use this?

 To use ach with Express 0.3.x, mount it on whatever path you want to make